 Leap card fares are up to 31% cheaper than single-purchase tickets.
 So if you commute to work each day via public transport, it can save you a lot.

-You can top up your card every week in a shop or at a public transport ticket machine.
+You can top up your card with the official app your phone, in a shop or at a public transport ticket machine.
 Alternatively, you can register for a monthly or annual ticket.

 Other transport options